Enochio/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A shell script that creates a new local variable.
+A shell a script that creates a new global variable.